chen-weitao/chen-weitao.github.io/index.md

 ### Link

-Note aaaaaaaaaaaaaaaaaaa the relative link starting with a slash before the html file. ccccccccc
+Note aaaaaaaaaaaaaaaaaaa the relativebbbbbbbbbbbbbbbbbbb link starting with a slash before the html file. ccccccccc

 The index.md is used to customize the github page's home page,